AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

   </tr>
   <tr>
     <td valign="top">Services and Application</td>
-    <td>To reduce the potential for lateral movement if a Docker container was to be compromised, consider isolating sensitive services (e.g. run SSH service on bastion host or in a VM).
+    <td><p align="justify">To reduce the potential for lateral movement if a Docker container was to be compromised, consider isolating sensitive services (e.g. run SSH service on bastion host or in a VM).
     <br>
     <br>
     Furthermore, do not run untrusted applications with root privileges within containers.</td>
   </tr>
   <tr>
     <td valign="top">Mount Points</td>
-    <td>This is handled automatically by Docker when using the native container library (i.e. libcontainer).
+    <td><p align="justify">This is handled automatically by Docker when using the native container library (i.e. libcontainer).
     <br>
     <br>
     However, when using the LXC container library, sensitive mount points should ideally be manually mounted with read-only permissions, including:<br>